 Career opportunities

-Upon successful completion of the program, you can explore career opportunities to work in the public or private healthcare systems as a recreation therapy assistant (RTA).
+Upon successful completion of the program, you can explore career opportunities to work as a recreation therapy professional in public or private healthcare and community settings.

-For more information on becoming an RTA and related careers, see:
+For more information on careers in recreation therapy, see:

 What to expect as a therapeutic recreation professional